NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - HTTP/2 can multiplex the loading of several resources using a single HTTP connection, significantly reducing network overhead.
 This is an improvement over HTTP/1.1, where HTTP connections can only transmit a single resource at a time and where only a limited number of HTTP connections can be opened simultaneously.
 - HTTP/2 defines the [server push extension](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) which allows servers to push resources to the client before the client requests them.
 When a client requests a page, servers can push the page's sub-resources before the client discovers that it needs them, thereby eliminating some latency without having to bundle resources together.

 [Smashing Magazine’s article series on HTTP/3](https://www.smashingmagazine.com/2021/08/http3-core-concepts-part1/) explains in details why bundling is still relevant in HTTP/2 and HTTP/3.
-Some of the reasons are:
+Some of the reasons are that:

 - Even with multiplexing, requests still incur overhead.
-- HTTP Server Push support has been removed from [Chrome](https://developer.chrome.com/blog/removing-push) and [Firefox](https://www.mozilla.org/en-US/firefox/132.0/releasenotes/).
+- HTTP Server Push support has been removed from [Chrome](https://developer.chrome.com/blog/removing-push) and [Firefox](https://www.mozilla.org/en-US/firefox/132.0/releasenotes/) due to compatibility issues and to empirical evidence showing performance loss from Server Push.
+One factor contributing to the observed performance loss is that servers may over-push data because they cannot know which data clients already have in their cache.

 ---